 Loeb, Jeph.
 Batman: The Long Halloween.
 Illustrated by Tim Sale, Warner, 1998.

-Additional examples for book citations can be found under the Author and Title tabs above (source with no author, translator, editor as translator, corporate author, etc.).
+Additional examples for book citations can be found under the Author and Title tabs (source with no author, translator, editor as translator, corporate author, etc.).

 Print Journal Article

 Author's Last Name, First Name.
 "Title of the Article."
 Title of the Journal, vol, number, issue number, date, page (p.
 28) or page range (pp. 28-35).